-The Association of Japanese Animations(AJA), mainly consisting of animation studios, was established in May, 2002 aiming to preserve and cultivate animation cultures Japan is proud of and promote the animation industry to the world.
-Working together with the member companies, AJA, the sole organization representing Japanese animation industry, is engaged in various activities for the purpose of development of animation in close coordination with other industrial organizations as well as governmental organizations, both central and local.
+The Association of Japanese Animations, mainly consisting of animation studios, was established in May, 2002, aiming to preserve and cultivate animation cultures, which Japan was proud of, and to promote the Japanese animation industry widely to the world.
+Working together with the member companies, AJA, as the leading organization of Japanese Animation industry, has been engaged in various activities for the purpose of development of animation cultures and industries in close coordination with other industrial organizations as well as governmental organizations, both central and local.

 I appreciate your continuous support to AJA.